NWA program helping ex-convicts get back on their feet

 SPRINGDALE, Ark.
-(KNWA) — A program in Northwest, Arkansas is helping individuals coming out of incarceration get back on their feet.
+(KFTA) — A program in Northwest, Arkansas is helping individuals coming out of incarceration get back on their feet.

 After 16 weeks in the Transitional Employment Opportunities Program, people with a criminal history can successfully get a job.